bosky101/kraken/README.md

 ### Configuring Kraken

 Before running Kraken in production, you will want to customize some of the config options.
-Kraken is built as a standard OTP application, so you can modify config options directly from the command line or by specifying a custom erlang config.
+Kraken is built as a standard OTP application, so you can modify config options directly from the command line or by editing rel/files/sys.config which sources variables easily from rel/vars.config

 #### Supported options